mehery-soccom/mehery-soccom.github.io/server-xms/index.md

 has_children: true
 ---
 # API Integration
 Before you can integrate or access any of our APIs, you must first register a **_domain_** with us and create an App.
-These documents explain how to create, configure app and how to integrate your application with our multichannel API's.
+These documents explain how to create, configure app and how to integrate your application with our multichannel API's. ( For complete guide visit [Full Documentation](/server-xms/public2/index.html?shell#send-message) )

 ### Domain
 Your domain is unique name you get when you register with us.
 Your team will use it to login.